Giftbit/lightrail-client-java/README.md

 #### Transactions

-To transact against an Contact, call one of the `createTransaction` methods in `LightrailContact`.
+To transact against a Contact, call one of the `createTransaction` methods in `LightrailContact`.

 ```java
 LightrailTransaction tx = contact.createTransaction(100, "USD");